tepl/qbsolv/README.txt

         If present, this optional argument triggers printing the format of the QUBO file.
     -r seed
-        Used to reset the seed for the random number generation
+        Used to reset the seed for the random number generation.
+    -p paramChain
+        This optional argument denotes strength of qubit chains in a complete graph, default is 15.

 ------------------------
 qbsolv "qubo" input file format